 Financial assistance from your utility company may be available.
 Most utility, gas, and heating companies offer low income customers access to some form of financial help.
 This includes government resources and free weatherization programs that can help individuals pay their bills.
 Programs can also allow them to save money on their energy bills.
 More on energy assistance.

 Telephone assistance programs allow low income families the ability to save money on their phone bill, whether a land line or cellular, as well as installation costs.
+Options range from Lifeline to resources for the disabled or elderly.
 There may also be heavily discounted or free cellular phones distributed from a federal government funded program.
 More.

 Water bill assistance programs, while not as common, are offered by one of the nation’s largest water companies, American Water.
 They operate a number of different entities across the nation.
 Other local suppliers also provide households with payment plans.
 The companies currently offer their customers with two different government supported programs that can provide them grants and other assistance for paying their water bills.
 They are the Low-Income Payment plan and the H2O - Help to Others.
 Learn more.